pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 ### On Loomio

 * Diverse information and inputs can disrupt assumptions or bias.
-This is built into Loomio’s basic design: by enabling more voices to contribute to a discussion on a more equitable basis, you have a chance to escape "groupthink".
+This is built into Loomio’s basic design: by enabling more voices to contribute to a discussion on a more equitable basis, you have a chance to escape “groupthink”.
 * Loomio gives participants the ability to dissent constructively.
 Safe and valued dissent is essential for a culture of critical thinking.
 * Communicating asynchronously in writing slows conversation down and lets it be more carefully considered, giving people a chance to think more carefully and avoid cognitive errors.
 * Loomio invites people into a semi-structured process that leads to more considered decision-making.
 Loomio can be used for a huge range of different processes, but simply having *some* structure in a discussion enables other possibilities.